miketurnerunc/semkeyboard/README.md

-# Simple XKB Keyboard Layout for Semiticists
+## Simple XKB Keyboard Layouts for Semiticists

-A custom layout that leaves default zero-level keys alone, so you can take notes and accomplish a wider array of tasks without switching layouts.
+Custom layouts that leaves default zero-level keys alone, so you can take notes and accomplish a wider array of tasks without switching layouts.
 Made to be simple and easy to memorize.
 Includes most of the symbols that linguists working with Semitic languages use, and little more.

+## Traditional Semiticist Notation

+sem

-# Shortcuts
+### Shortcuts

 SHIFT + a e o i u = ā ē ī ō ū (Pan-Arabic long vowels)